openmelody/mt-plugin-theme-manager/README.md

 *Categories are done in an identical fashion except instead of using the key "folders" you would use "categories".*

+### Entries, Pages, and Tags

+You can specify default pages and entries, along with their vital meta data via Theme Manager as well.
+For example, the following will define an entry called "Press Kits" which will have two tags: `@nav` and `press`:

+    content:
+      entries:
+        press_kits:
+          label: 'Press Kits'
+          tags:
+            - '@nav'
+            - 'press'

 ## Designers: Additional Template Settings

 Theme Manager allows you to specify some additional keys for templates: